 However, these seemingly harmless claims are hard to square with the distinctive metaphysical-cum-epistemological profile of hinge propositions.
-Famously, Wittgenstein regarded hinges as neither true nor false (OC 196-206); as neither justified nor unjustified (OC 110, 130, 166); as neither known nor unknown (OC 121); and as neither rational nor irrational (OC 559).
+Famously, Wittgenstein regarded hinges as neither true nor false (OC 196–206); as neither justified nor unjustified (OC 110, 130, 166); as neither known nor unknown (OC 121); and as neither rational nor irrational (OC 559).
 Furthermore, they are constitutive elements of justification, such that holding on to different hinges would give rise to different and incompatible justificatory standards.
-Yet, reading through the extensive contemporary literature on disagreement reveals that disagreemnt has been variously defined in terms of:
+Yet, reading through the extensive contemporary literature on disagreement reveals that disagreement has been variously defined in terms of

 (a) a relation of interpersonal non-cotenability between the two doxastic attitudes held by the disagreeing parties, which would result in irrationality (cf. MacFarlane 2014);

-(b) a counterfactual relation between the attitudes’ accuracy conditions such that the fulfilment of one’s attitude’s accuracy conditions makes the other’s attitude ipso facto inaccurate, where the notion of accuracy is ultimately understood in terms of truth (for full belief) or closeness of truth (for partial belief) (cf. MacFarlane 2014, Palmira 2017);
+(b) a counterfactual relation between the attitudes’ accuracy conditions such that the fulfilment of one’s attitude’s accuracy conditions makes the other’s attitude ipso facto inaccurate, where the notion of accuracy is ultimately understood in terms of truth (for full belief) or closeness of truth (for partial belief) (cf. MacFarlane 2014; Palmira 2017);

 (c) a relation of exclusion between the two attitudes, to be understood in terms of one proposition’s truth strictly entailing the other proposition’s falsity (cf. Marques 2014).

 Since notions such as truth, rationality, and their cognates have variously been taken to constitute central ingredients of disagreement, it seems that that there cannot be disagreement over hinges, if they are neither true nor false, neither justified nor unjustified, neither rational nor irrational.
-Call this the lost hinge disagreement problem.
+Call this the lost hinge disagreement problem (see also Pritchard 2018).

 Moreover, even if the lost hinge disagreement problem is addressed, another fundamental problem confronts hinge epistemologists.
 Rational resolution of disagreement presupposes the existence of shared epistemic standards whereby to assess the rationality of retaining or revising our doxastic stances towards the contested proposition.
-However, since, as we saw, hinge disputes are such that parties do not share epistemic standards, it seems that cases such as (EARTH), (MOON), (OBJECTS) and (WORLD) couldn’t exhibit the usual normative trappings of disagreement whereby we can rationally resolve our ordinary disputes.
+However, since, as we saw, hinge disputes are such that parties do not share epistemic standards, it seems that cases such as (EARTH), (MOON), (OBJECTS), and (WORLD) couldn’t exhibit the usual normative trappings of disagreement whereby we can rationally resolve our ordinary disputes.
 As observed by Robert Fogelin (1985, p.
-6) “the possibility of a genuine argumentative exchange depends […] on the fact that together we accept many things.”
-If, for instance, Mia and Neo disagree over whether 43+25=67, the issue can only be resolved thanks to a shared mathematical practice, like addition.
-Consequently, disagreements over hinges “cannot be resolved through the use of argument, for they undercut the conditions essential to arguing” (ivi, p.
+6), “the possibility of a genuine argumentative exchange depends . . . on the fact that together we accept many things.”
+If, for instance, Mia and Neo disagree over whether 43 + 25 = 67, the issue can only be resolved thanks to a shared mathematical practice, like addition.
+Consequently, disagreements over hinges “cannot be resolved through the use of argument, for they undercut the conditions essential to arguing” (1985, p.
 8).

 To illustrate the problem, consider (OBJECTS) and suppose that Lucas attempts to provide Georg with reasons in favor of the existence of mind-independent mid-size objects.
 Plausibly, Lucas might reason as follows: since it seems to him, and to us in general, that there are tables, chairs, plants, and the like, we should accept the existence of mind-independent mid-size objects.
 Georg, however, couldn’t be moved by such a line of reasoning, for he rejects that our sensory experiences are formed in response to mind-independent objects in the first place.
 At most, “physical objects” are collection of sense data, but they aren’t mind-independent entities.
 Thus, Lucas and Georg’s hinge disagreement is bound to be rationally inert.
-Call this the problem of rational inertia.
+Call this the problem of rational inertia (see also Pritchard 2021).